 Positive controls are the most widely used in Western blotting and there are several types available.
 Full length recombinant proteins make an ideal positive control as they should separate identically to the natural protein and can also be used as standards for further quantification if a standard curve is generated.
 However, recombinant proteins are not available for proteins and the cost of generation can be prohibitive.
 In these instances positive cell or tissue samples can be used, including those which have been modified to over-express the protein of interest.

-Working in the other direction negative control samples can also be used, while a complete blank can be used a better control is a lysate in which the protein of interest is lacking.
+QUICK TIP: Working in the other direction negative control samples can also be used, while a complete blank can be used a better control is a lysate in which the protein of interest is lacking.
 Again this can be sourced naturally if the protein of interest is relatively tissue specific, or can be generated by knockdown or knockout.

 Secondary Only and Isotype Controls